prabudewage/portfolio/README.md

 ## Projects
 ### Estimation of Particlulate Matter Concentration in United States
 <!--[Publication](https://www.mdpi.com/1424-8220/22/8/3048) -->

-In the development of nationwide PM$_{2.5}$ models, a diverse array of predictor variables was harnessed.
+- Led data collection, processing, and analysis of 53 atmospheric variables from in-situ and remote sensing data utilizing Linux HPC clusters to fit and validate empirical machine learning models for predicting nationwide Particulate Matter concentration with 85% accuracy.
-This included high-temporal AOD data derived from the GOES-16 geostationary satellite, meteorological variables sourced from the ECMWF, ancillary data gathered from various external sources, location-specific solar angles, and reanalysis data related to AOD and air pollutant gases, obtained from the MERRA-2 database. these variables originate from disparate sources, each characterized by distinct coordinate systems and temporal resolutions.
-To align these datasets, a linear interpolation method was applied, albeit with noticeable consequences on model performance.
+- This diverse array of predictor variables included high-temporal AOD data derived from the GOES-16 geostationary satellite, meteorological variables sourced from the ECMWF, ancillary data gathered from various external sources, location-specific solar angles, and reanalysis data related to AOD and air pollutant gases, obtained from the MERRA-2 database.
-In particular, among the most influential variables that contributed to this performance were AOD, specific humidity, dew point temperature, carbon monoxide, and carbon dioxide.

-- Led data collection, processing, and analysis of 53 atmospheric variables from in-situ and remote sensing data utilizing Linux HPC clusters to fit and validate empirical machine learning models for predicting Particulate Matter concentration with 85% accuracy.
-- Developed a physics-based algorithm for humidity correction in Particulate Matter concentration for commercially available low-cost sensors that do not incorporate a dry mechanism.
-This improvement increased the accuracy of data by 5% in R2 value.
-- Introduced a computational method to estimate airbone nanoparticle (diameter < 50 nm) count in atmosphere.

-Developed emperical machine learning model in python using 53 climate and remote sensing variables to estimate Praticulate Matter in United States.
+- These variables originate from disparate sources, each characterized by distinct coordinate systems and temporal resolutions, requiring the use of a linear interpolation method to generate aligned datasets.

 ![EEG Band Discovery](/assets/img/eeg_band_discovery.jpeg)